Juice Wrld's Mom Breaks Silence on Rapper's Tragic Death

 Henry Dean, a 27-year-old passenger, told police he was carrying the two pistols in addition to the high-capacity magazine.
 Per Guglielmi, the third gun is believed to belong to 36-year-old passenger Christopher Long and was found in a camera case along with personal items of his.
 However, Long denied ownership of the weapon.

 After Juice started convulsing, an agent reportedly administered two doses of Narcan, Guglielmi said.
-Police said Juice woke up but was incoherent and bleeding from the mouth.
+Police said Juice woke up at the time but was incoherent and bleeding from the mouth.
 According to Guglielmi, about 10 or 12 people were with Juice at the time of his fatal seizure, including the artist's girlfriend Ally Lotti and his two security guards, Dean and Long.

 After being asked if Juice had any known medical issues or had taken any drugs, Lotti told police her boyfriend didn't have any medical ailments but regularly took Percocet and had a "drug problem."